-To travel as cheaply and efficiently as possible, I recommend downloading both Skyscanner and Go Euro.
+To travel as cheaply and efficiently as possible, I recommend downloading both Skyscanner and Omio.

 When it comes to flights, Skyscanner is my go to app.
 My favourite function off this app is how I can search flight to everywhere on a specified date and it gives me a range of the cheapest destinations I can visit on that date.
 Skyscanner also allows you to track flight prices in their app so that you can be updated about flight price changes without having to search for the flight prices.

-Other app I really recommend downloading is the Go Euro app.
+Other app I really recommend downloading is the Omio app.

 You can search and compare prices for Train, Coach and Flights so based on your budget , you can pick the best option for you.
 I much prefer using Skyscanner for flights so I would use the app mainly to compare train and coach prices.

 Below you’ll find my itinerary for travelling across Europe for 1 month, visiting 15 cities for under £250.
-Dates I’ve selected are from the 6th October till the 6th November 2017.
+Dates I’ve selected were from the March till April 2022.
 I’ve outlined some quick tips of things to do in each city, linked to previous articles and also shared my personal recommendations of where to stay.
 If you have any questions about this itinerary, please leave a comment or drop me a line at [email protected]

 Since London is a starting point for most people’s Eurotrip, I’ve kicked off sharing some tips of things to do in London on a budget and also where you can stay.